Vibez (DaBaby song)

 "Vibez" (stylized in all caps) is a song by American rapper DaBaby.
 It was released to US rhythmic contemporary radio through Interscope Records on March 31, 2020, as the third single from DaBaby's second studio album Kirk (2019).
 It peaked at number 21 on the US Billboard Hot 100.

 Music video

 The music video was released on October 1, 2019, and was directed by Reel Goats.

 Reception

 Michael Saponara of Billboard called the video "reckless".

 Critical reception

 Noah C of HotNewHipHop called the track "ebullient" and "ferocious".
 On a less positive note, Trent Clark of HipHopDX called the track a "reheated version of 'Suge'".

-In media

-In 2021, memes across the Internet spread in which a sound bite of DaBaby ad-libbing "Let's go!", taken from the song's intro, is played.
-Other related memes included a DaBaby's face superimposed over an image of a car, with the edited lyric "I will turn into a convertible", taken from his song Suge.